-Astragalus has been used traditionally in numerous parts of the world to improve a variety of bodily functions and ailments.
-It acts as a tonic to protect the immune system.
-It also aids adrenal gland function and digestion.
-It has also been known to increase metabolism, produce spontaneous sweating, promote healing, and provide energy to combat fatigue and prolonged stress.
-Astragalus is also good for colds, flu, and immune-deficiency-related problems, including AIDS, cancer, and tumors.
-It is also effective for chronic lung weakness.
+Astragalus is a plant in the leguminosae family grown in the north and eastern parts of China, as well as in Mongolia and Korea.
+A popular adaptogen, astragalus has been used traditionally in numerous parts of the world to improve a variety of bodily functions and ailments.
+It acts as a tonic to protect the immune system, making it good for colds, flu, and immune-deficiency-related problems, including cancer and tumors.
+It also aids digestion, increase metabolism, produce spontaneous sweating, promote healing, and provide energy to combat fatigue and prolonged stress.
+Its sweet yet sharp flavor makes for an enticing herbal tea option.

 Brewing your tea doesn’t have to be hard; follow these steps for the perfect cup of tea.